shoganhennessy/Econ_text_data/README.md

 This repository contains all the files to work with the publishing pipeline in economics.
 Looking in to who gets published in economics, the role of working papers and the NBER in general.

-### Work in progress.
-Stage of progress:
-Analysing fully collected data.

 ## Blog posts:
 1. [The NBER working papers, read here.](